bootdotdev/blog/content/wiki/the-game.md

 Gems can be spent on two things:

-* To recover your sharpshooter progress when you get an answer wrong
+* To buy armor to protect you from losing your sharpshooter streak
 * To buy XP boosts

-### How do I recover sharpshooter progress?
+### How do I protect my sharpshooter progress?

-When you lose your sharpshooter progress by getting an answer wrong, the sharpshooter icon in the course navigation bar will turn red.
-If you have enough gems to do so, you'll be able to click on that red icon to recover your progress.
+Armor protects your sharpshooter streak from being lost!
+If you get an assignment incorrect, and you have armor purchased, you will instead lose a piece of armor instead of losing your sharpshooter streak!
+Once armor has been used on an assignment, that assignment will always be protected as indicated by the shield icon turning green.

+Armor will not be lost when:

+* Getting an assignment incorrect that you have already completed in the past.
+* If your sharpshooter streak is at 0

 ## XP Boosts